 Whether your agency is in the planning stages or has an established law enforcement volunteer program, the national VIPS Program provides an array of no-cost products and services to assist in the growth of volunteerism in law enforcement.
 We encourage you to take advantage of our publications, educational videos, and more.

-Model Policy on Volunteers (pdf)
+Model Policy and Concepts & Issues Paper on Volunteers

 Volunteers Add Value as Budgets Decrease (pdf)

 Missing Persons (pdf)

 VIPS Focus Series: innovative volunteer programs covering a wide range of volunteer management issues and subject areas

 See our Podcast Page at http://www.theiacp.org/vipspodcasts

 Whether an agency is just starting out or has hundreds of volunteers, VIPS is proud to offer Building Blocks of a Law Enforcement Volunteer Program E-learning Course Educational Programs.
 Click here to register for this course.

 The VIPS Program also offers an educational video series with topics tailored to specific audiences.

 Volunteers in Police Service: The Executive Perspective This seven-minute video introduces the concept of law enforcement volunteerism to law enforcement executives and local decision makers.

 Introducing Volunteer Activities to Law Enforcement This 12-minute video, ideal for roll-call or academy training, introduces the role of volunteers to law enforcement personnel.